 Here are some screenshots that may help you understand what’s happening:

 To kill the alarm, you’re going to have to get out of bed, walk out of your bedroom, find the computer in whatever room you keep, sit down, and turn the alarm off.
 I find that the combination of a) hearing why I need to be awake and b) having to do a lot of work to stay asleep makes things work for me.

 Scan the release into Delicious Library.
 This works for purchased CDs only, of course.
 Concert recordings don’t go in here, as I didn’t pay to take ownership of them.
 I put things into DL so I can loan them out and know who has what.
 Also, I have this as a record for insurance purposes.

 Rip the CD in Apple Lossless.
 I’d use FLAC for maximum interoperability, but Apple only uses their lossless format for iTunes, and as I use iTunes Match to move music onto my iDevices, I knuckle under and use their format.
 I don’t see it going away anytime soon, so I don’t feel like I’m investing time ripping into a format that I won’t use.
-When I compare this to the 3-4 different lossy encodings I used from 2003-2011, it’s not a big concern.2 Now that I have two large HDD arrays, I really don’t worry about storage space.
+When I compare this to the 3-4 different lossy encodings I used from 2003-2011, it’s not a big concern. ((That I kept moving the target was a big part of the problem.))
+Now that I have two large HDD arrays, I really don’t worry about storage space.

 Run the rip/encode through MusicBrainz’s Picard tagger.

 Add in the highest-quality cover art I can find.
 I really should be making my own with the scanner I have, but I’m lame.